 Throughout JP’s career he has built relationships with local governments officials including provincial, regional and municipal personnel as well as many local professionals, engineers and contractors.

 Ian has been involved in the scouting movement in Prince George since 1990 as both a scout leader and youth member.
-His current role in scouting is the Treasurer of the Central Interior Area Camp Committee and manages the finances of Camp Hughes.
-Ian has attended Provincial, Canadian, and World Jamboree as a youth, most recently the Canadian jamboree in 2013 in Sylvan Lake AB.
+His current role in scouting is the Treasurer of the Central Interior Area Camps Committee and manages the finances of Camp Hughes.
+Ian has attended Provincial, Canadian, and World Jamboree as a youth, most recently the Canadian Jamboree in 2013 in Sylvan Lake AB.
 He has planned and participated in various camps around the Prince George area such as High Adventures, Rendezvous, and a weeklong youth only hike through the Monkman pass.
 Ian spent a large portion of his youth at Camp Hughes and enjoys being able to help ensure the camp is available to today’s youth.

 Dwayne has been a Scouter since his son joined Beavers with 3rd Prince George West in Prince George.
 He has held the roles of Beaver and Cub leader (presently the Commissioner of the 3rd Prince George West).
 Dwayne has earned his Colony, Cub, Group Commissioner and Group Committee Wood Badge I, two Certificates of Commendation, and a Medal for Good Service.